pranshugaba/hugo-website/content/about/_index.md

 ### Education

 #### TIFR, Mumbai
-I am a fourth-year PhD student in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
+I am a fourth-year PhD research scholar in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
 My research interests include Logic, Automata, and Games.
 Some relevant courses that I have taken include
 - Algebraic Automata Theory